North Korea accuses South Korea of another drone incursion

 South Korea said it had no record of the drone's flight, and that it was "not a model operated by our military".

-PYONGYANG: North Korea accused the South on Saturday (Jan 10) of flying another drone over its territory this month for the purpose of spying, a claim that Seoul denied.
+SEOUL: North Korea accused the South on Saturday (Jan 10) of flying another spy drone over its territory this month, a claim that Seoul denied.

 The North Korean military tracked a drone "moving northwards" over the South Korean border county of Ganghwa in early January before shooting it down near the North Korean city of Kaesong, a spokesperson said in a statement carried by the state-run Korean Central News Agency (KCNA).